GDT > Front Range Passenger Rail

 The Service Development Plan

-In July 2022, the FRPR District awarded a contract to HNTB consultants to produce the Service Development Plan (SDP).
-The SDP will evaluate route, stations, service, infrastructure, operations, costs, and financing, and culminate in an implementation plan for initial train service.
+The Service Development (SDP) will evaluate route, stations, service, infrastructure, operations, costs, and financing, and culminate in an implementation plan for initial train service.
 The SDP considers how to use existing rail infrastructure, leverage railroad and community partnerships plus multimodal connections to create a train service that will maximize ridership.
 The completed SDP will makes the project eligible for millions of dollars in federal funding, which will be crucial for completion.

 National Environmental Policy Act